UK ‘must invest more in climate adaptation amid whiplash of flood and droughts’

 More widely, WaterAid said world leaders in high income countries, including the UK, should more than double their public finance for adaptation from 2019 levels by 2025 and match climate funding amounts to mitigation funding.

+A Foreign Office spokesperson said: “The UK is pleased that the UAE are highlighting the critical importance of water at Cop28, with the 10th December programme dedicated to food, agriculture and water.

+“The UK is actively engaged in supporting this programme, including through the championing of the first high level ministerial dialogue at Cop on building water resilient food systems.”

-The PA news agency has contacted the Department for Energy Security and Net Zero as well as the Foreign Office for comment.
+The PA news agency has contacted the Department for Energy Security and Net Zero for comment.